Byron/google-apis-rs/CONTRIBUTING.md

 * **test**: Adding missing tests
 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation
+* **imp**: An improvement to an existing feature, which faces the user.
+For internal improvements, use the *refactor* type

 ### Scope
 The scope could be anything specifying place of the commit change.
 For example `$location`,